top of page

 If you are familiar with Chan (not to be confused with another person I mentioned on this site), then you might already know that almost no one takes them seriously.
 Their grip on reality is questionable, and so is their understanding of it.
 In internet slang, they are known as a lolcow, or a person who is "milked" for mockery.

 It's like they're living in a whole different world; a whole more, childish, and, at the same time, disturbing world.
-I know this is technically an ad hominem fallacy, which says that concentrating on the person is irrelevant to the idea, but I'm sure there are exceptions.
-Because sometimes, the idea and the person are so intertwined that both need to be addressed significantly enough to understand the idea at hand.
-That's because the brains behind the work may matter, but only in relation to the work itself.
+While many outsiders may be rejected as insane, Chan's lack of grip on reality is far more obvious.
+Again, I know this is technically an ad hominem fallacy, which says that concentrating on the person is irrelevant to the idea, however, Chan, as an idea-creator, relies on nothing but their own delusions and megalomania.

 I believe that this universe wouldn't be able to stand so many universes, colliding into it.
 I'm saying this not from a scientific standpoint, but from the idea that so many characters, with different powers and abilities, far greater than ours, breach this "dimension" and become living beings.